Great ape personhood: Advocacy

-Other studies, such as one done by Beran & Evans, indicate other qualities that humans share with non-human primates, namely the ability to self-control.
+Other studies, such as one done by Beran and Evans, indicate other qualities that humans share with non-human primates, namely the ability to self-control.
 In order for chimpanzees to control their impulsivity, they use self-distraction techniques similar to those that are used by children.
-Great apes also exhibited ability to plan as well as project "oneself into the future", known as the process of mental time travel.
+Great apes also exhibited ability to plan as well as project "oneself into the future", known as "mental time travel".
 Such complicated tasks require self-awareness, which great apes appear to possess: "the capacity that contribute to the ability to delay gratification, since a self-aware individual may be able to imagine future states of the self".

-This, alongside the increasing risk of great ape extinction, had led the animal rights movement to put pressure on nations to recognize apes as having limited rights and being legal "persons."
+The recognition of great ape intelligence, alongside the increasing risk of great ape extinction, has led the animal rights movement to put pressure on nations to recognize apes as having limited rights and being legal "persons."
 In response, the United Kingdom introduced a ban on research using great apes, although testing on other primates has not been limited.

-Writer and lecturer Thomas Rose argues that granting legal rights to non-humans is nothing new.
-He points out that in most of the world, "corporations are recognized as legal persons and are granted many of the same rights humans enjoy, the right to sue, to vote and to freedom of speech."
+Writer and lecturer Thomas Rose argues that granting legal rights to non-humans is not a new concept.
+He points out that in most of the world, "corporations are recognized as legal persons and are granted many of the same rights humans enjoy, the right to sue, to vote, and to freedom of speech."
 Dawn Prince-Hughes has written that great apes meet the commonly accepted standards for personhood: "self-awareness; comprehension of past, present, and future; the ability to understand complex rules and their consequences on emotional levels; the ability to choose to risk those consequences, a capacity for empathy, and the ability to think abstractly."

-Gary Francione questions the concept of granting personhood on the basis of whether the animal is human-like (as some have argued) and believes sentience should be the sole criteria used to determine if an animal should enjoy basic rights.
-Several other animals, including mice and rats, should also be granted such rights, he asserts.
+Gary Francione questions the concept of granting personhood on the basis of whether the animal is human-like (as some have argued) and believes sentience should be the sole criterion used to determine if an animal should enjoy basic rights.
+He asserts that several other animals, including mice and rats, should also be granted such rights.

 Interpretation

-Depending on the exact wording of any proposed or adopted declaration, personhood for the Great Apes raises questions concerning protections and obligations under national and international laws including:
+Depending on the exact wording of any proposed or adopted declaration, personhood for the great apes raises questions concerning protections and obligations under national and international laws including: